mistakia/nano-community/docs/introduction/advantages.md

 # Nano is like

-**Nano is like physical cash:** it is not reversible and you are responsible for handling it.
+**Nano is like physical cash:** it is not reversible.
+You are responsible for handling it.
 If you lose your wallet, you lose your money.
-It can be given to others to hold for you but you need to trust they won't lose it or take it.
+Your nano can be given to others to hold for you but you need to trust they won't lose it or take it.
 It has no fees when used and transferred instantly.

 **Nano is unlike physical cash:** it takes no space, regardless of how much you hold.
-It is with you at all times and you can hand it to anyone regardless of distance in between.
-It can not be counterfeited.
+It is with you at all times and you can hand it to anyone regardless of distance in between. it can not be counterfeited.

 **Nano is like gold:** it cannot be produced at will and is scarce.

-**Nano is unlike gold:** the supply is fixed and there will be no more of it found.
+**Nano is unlike gold:** the supply is fixed and there will be no more of it found/created.
 It can be verified in an instant at no cost.
 It takes up no space and costs very little to store, regardless of how much you have.

 **Nano is like a bank:** it is secured at all times of the day, even while you are sleeping.